redhat-na-ssa/hobbyist-guide-to-rhoai/docs/info-model-serving.md

 1. On Prem - all hardware and software
    1. Infrastructure
-      1. complete control over infrasutructure
+      1. complete control over infrastructure
       2. train and deploy
-      3. manually procure harwdare (GPU, CPU, etc.)
+      3. manually procure hardware (GPU, CPU, etc.)
       4. works for larger Co. due to economies of scale
       5. profitable for large Co. over longer time
    2. Serving